adrinamin/adrinamin/README.md

 I'm a software engineer and technology enthusiast.
 I'm currently working for the [vi:sit](https://vi-sit.com/) software company.
 We are realizing all kind of differnt projects based on .NET with high focus on testable software design and software architecture.

-I'm really passionate about technology which excites people up and moves society forward.
+I deeply care about the role of technology in our society.
+I always try to find ways to use our craft and tools to improve our environment, and eventually peoples lifes.
 So that in the end, everybody can benefit from new technologies.

 I'm always curious to learn new things.
-I'm currently learning python and improving my C++ skills.
+I'm currently focusing to improve my skills in python, C++ and cloud computing.

-If I'm not coding, your will find me at the gym or doing any kind of outdoor activity :blush:.

 ---